Fabo011/aws-solution-architect-helper/README.md

 The objective is to compare similar services and give you an high level overview that you are able to remember.

 Go through all folders and have fun 😝

-**Todo:** For further questions or discussions feel free to reach out in our Element group.
-Element by the way is a secure and anonymous messanger.
-Or LinkedIn